Prescription GLP-1

 Is semaglutide the same as Ozempic?

 Ozempic and Wegovy both contain semaglutide, but at different doses.
-Ozempic maxes out at 2mg for diabetes management.
+Ozempic maxes out at 2mg for diabetes management (see our semaglutide dosing guide for the full schedule).
 Wegovy goes up to 2.4mg and is approved specifically for weight loss.
 The mechanism is identical; the approved indication and dosing are different.

 Can these medications be used without diet changes?